 - Find environmental projects on these Summer Service Adventure programs:

 Target the improvement of health at the local level through partnerships with communities, governmental agencies, and non-governmental organizations through projects and initiatives.

 - Previous projects: lessons on dental hygiene and nutrition, building of latrines, wash stations, and solar stoves, constructing clean-water facilities in schools and homes.

-- Find public health projects on these Summer Service Adventure programs:
+- Find public health projects on this Summer Service Adventure program:

-- Find wildlife care & conservation projects on these Summer Service Adventure programs:
+- Find human rights ad social justice projects on this Summer Service Adventure program:

 SERVICE LEARNING & REFLECTION

 Global Works groups process service learning through reflection meetings.
 Trained staff lead spirited discussions about projects, accomplishments, challenges, cultural differences, impact on the community, sustainability, etc. You may also use at least one of these meetings to discuss how the work project was set up, Global Works’ philosophy on service projects, what the long term effects of the project will be, why sustainability is important, etc.

 As a part of Global Works’ community service trips for teenagers, participants are eligible to receive a community service certificate documenting their work.
 The total number of service hours on a Global Works program may vary from 20-60 hours, depending on the length of your program, your program location, and variables beyond our control, such as weather.
 Generally, students earn 15-20 hours per week.
 After your program ends you will receive a “Community Service Certificate.”
 This document notes the number of hours you completed and a detailed description of the tasks and projects accomplished.
 We are also happy to complete any further documentation needed to earn community service hours for a school or civic organization.